vatesfr/xen-orchestra/roadmap.md

 - ✓ ~~VM import and export~~
 - Have CPU per core view
-- Update/upgrade XOA directly in GUI
+- [Managing hotfixes directly in XO](https://github.com/vatesfr/xo-web/issues/174) (with auto search for new updates)
 - ✓ ~~Autostart VM on a host~~
 - ✓ ~~Handle live migration between pools even if there is different CPU types~~
 - Add PV args and more details in VM creation GUI